Raiz Invest Super

 Note: refer to Section 4 for definitions which may be relevant to the descriptions of risks below.

 There are many risk factors (outlined below) that can impact the performance of an investment.
-The major risks that you should be aware of when investing through Raiz Invest Super include but are not limited to the risks outlined below.
+All investments carry risk.
+Different strategies may carry different levels of risk depending on the assets that make up the strategy.
+Generally, assets with the highest long-term returns (such as shares and property) also carry the highest level of short-term risk.
+The major risks that you should be aware of when investing through the Raiz Invest Superannuation include but are not limited to the risks outlined below.
 The relevance of these risks will depend on the investments selected (for example, currency risk will be a greater consideration for an investment in international shares) and your personal circumstances.
 You should consult your Adviser for information about risks that has regard to your objectives, financial situation and needs.
 For example, your attitude to risk may be different depending on whether you are nearing or in retirement and have a pension account.

 A portfolio may hold investments the price of which is significantly determined by the price of commodities.
 Commodity prices can fluctuate significantly over short periods of time.
 Falls in commodity prices may lead to loss in value of the investment.